 After taking in the view, we continued towards the Poincenot Campground, stopping only to eat our packed lunch.
 Since we were there in the winter, there were hardly any people sharing the trail with us.
 Eventually, we made it to the campground.
 We set up our tent because we planned to watch sunset at Laguna de Los Tres and didn’t want to set up in the dark.
 Leaving our tent and heavy packs behind, we began to hike to Laguna de Los Tres.
 This section of the trail is definitely the most difficult, climbing steeply up the rocky hillside in a short distance.

 We arrived at Laguna de Los Tres as the sun began to set.
 The clouds concealed the peaks and we were a little bummed.
 But to our delight, they moved after a while of waiting.
 The view from the lake is truly breathtaking.
-We had it to ourselves minus a couple tiny skiers cruising down a glacier in the distance.
+We had it to ourselves minus a couple skiers cruising down a glacier in the distance.
 The sun dipped below the horizon and dusk set in.
-It was a moment we’ll never forget.
-We hustled back to camp as night fell on the park.
+We were absolutely blown away by the views and this was a moment we’ll never forget.
+After taking it in for a while, we hustled back to camp as night fell on the park.

 The Return Trip

 From Poincenot Campground, we planned to make the hike back up to Laguna de Los Tres again for sunrise.
 However, nature had other plans.
 We woke up to blizzard conditions and a blanket of snow on the ground.

 Instead of heading back to El Chaltén the way we came, we headed past Madre and Hija Lakes with hopes of making it to Laguna Torre.
 When we reached the turnoff for Laguna Torre, it was still snowing heavily and visibility was less than ideal.
 So, soaked and tired, we decided to head back to El Chaltén via the Sendero a Laguna Torre.

 Notes About Hiking to Fitz Roy